andy-puertas/devmtn-notes/CSS/css-basics.md

+# Get to know CSS

+## Todd's Focus Questions:
+- _What is CSS specificity?_
+- _Why is DRY CSS important?_
+- _Why do we use a Reset CSS file?_
+- _What is the CSS box model?_
+- _What's the difference between margin and padding?_

 ## CSS Specificity
 - Which styles apply when there is a conflict?
 - Specificity is a set of rules that decide which style should dominate: a scale